2024 entry (view 2023 entry)

-Our welcoming classroom environment enables you to interact closely with lecturers.
-Tutors employ a variety of teaching styles, ranging from small-group sessions to lecture units.
+You will join a welcoming community which enables you to interact closely with lecturers.
+Tutors employ a variety of teaching styles, ranging from small-group sessions to larger lecture units.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 A-level standard offer

 BBCFind out if you are eligible for a contextual offer

 DDM in any Applied General BTEC National Level 3 Extended DiplomaFind out more about our BTEC entry requirements